Siamese crocodile: Behaviour and ecology

 Despite conservation concerns, many aspects of C. siamensis life history in the wild remain unknown, particularly regarding its reproductive biology.

 Adults feed mainly on fish and snakes, but also eat amphibians and small mammals.

 Very little is known about the natural history of this species in the wild, but females build mound-nests constructed from scraped-up plant debris mixed with mud.
 In captivity, these crocodiles breed during the wet season (April to May), laying between 15 and 50 eggs, which are then guarded until they hatch.
 After incubation, the female will assist her young as they break out of their eggs and then carry the hatchlings to the water in her jaws.

 Pure, unhybridised examples of this species are generally unaggressive towards humans, and there are only four confirmed attacks, none of them fatal.
 One was defending its young, another was probably defending itself, one was provoked, and the reason for the last is unclear.
 A fifth attack in 1928 that was probably done by a Siamese crocodile was fatal, with the victim being a child.

 Threats

-Siamese crocodiles are under threat from human disturbance and habitat occupation, which is forcing remaining populations to the edges of their former range.
-Extinct from 99% of its original range, the Siamese crocodile is considered one of the least studied and most critically endangered crocodilians in the world.
-Although few wild populations remain, more than 700,000 C. siamensis are held on commercial crocodile farms in Southeast Asia.
+The Siamese crocodile is one of the most endangered crocodiles; the global population has been severely reduced by over 80% since the 1940s, mainly due to hunting, and all population units are small and fragmented.
+It is threatened by human disturbance and habitat occupation, which is forcing remaining populations to the edges of their former range.

 In 1992, it was thought to be extremely close to or fully extinct in the wild until 2000 when scientists from Fauna and Flora International and the Government of Cambodia's Forestry Administration confirmed the presence of Siamese crocodiles in the Cardamom Mountains in southwest Cambodia.

 There are no recent records in Malaysia, Burma or Brunei.